The geometry of 2-calibrated manifolds: Introduction and statement of results

-The above result is obtained by pulling back the ${\bf 0}$ section of a vector bundle, and it extends the main result for contact manifolds of \cite{IMP01}.
-Something similar can be done with the determinantal loci of a homomorphism of complex vector bundles (see \cite{MPS02}, theorem 1.6 and corollary 5.2 in \cite{Au01}).
+The submanifolds in proposition \ref{pro:proposition1} are obtained by pulling back the ${\bf 0}$ section of a vector bundle.
+Something similar can be done with the determinantal loci of a homomorphism of complex vector bundles (see theorem 1.6 in \cite{MPS02} and corollary 5.2 in \cite{Au01}).